-What services are available through the Family Caregiver Support Program?
+Services* available through the Family Caregiver Support Program include:

-Caregivers are provided information on the range of community services available to family caregivers.
+Caregivers receive information on the range of community services available to them.

 A case manager can meet you in your home to discuss your caregiving situation with you, assess your needs, and help connect you to resources to assist you in your responsibilities.

 Everyone needs a break from caregiving.
 Our program will cover the cost of a relief break so that you can relax, rejuvenate and do something just for you.
-Paid respite is available in two ways: through a certified Home Health agency, with trained, pre-screened in-home aids that have had criminal history checks; there are also a limited number of respite stipends available, for you to pay a person or facility of your choice to provide respite care.
+Paid respite is available through a certified in-home health agency, with trained, pre-screened in-home aids who have had criminal history checks.
+Paid respite may be available as funding permits.

-Our program will pay for medical equipment and/or adaptive aids to make caregiving safer and easier.
-Common equipment needs include mobility devices like walkers and transport wheel chairs; safety devices such as grab bars, transfer benches, gait belts; and bathroom equipment like bath benches, detachable showerheads, etc.
+Our program can pay for medical equipment and/or adaptive aids to make caregiving safer and easier.
+Common equipment needs include mobility devices like walkers and transport wheelchairs; safety devices such as grab bars, transfer benches, gait belts; and bathroom equipment like bath benches, detachable shower heads, etc.

-Our program helps support and promote the six-week Powerful Tools for Caregiver class series, developed by Legacy Caregiver Services, which are offered at various locations throughout the county.
-This series focuses on self-care tools useful in dealing with daily stresses and challenges in family caregiving; it helps you make a plan to take care of yourself while caring for another.
+Our program helps support and promote the six-week Powerful Tools for Caregiver class series, which is offered at various locations throughout the county.
+This series focuses on self-care tools useful in dealing with daily stresses and challenges in family caregiving.
+It helps you make a plan to take care of yourself while caring for another.

 The annual caregiver conference is held during November, National Family Caregiver Month, and offers the latest information and resources for family caregivers.
 The conference is free to unpaid family caregivers.

-The publication includes news of interest to seniors and family caregivers in the county: updates on veteran issues, Medicare, health and wellness, legislation, grandparent and caregiver concerns.
+The online-only publication includes news of interest to seniors and family caregivers, such as updates on veteran issues, Medicare, health and wellness, legislation, grandparent and caregiver concerns.
+Subscribe here